jsaintro/publicnotes/3dprinting/Bed Calibration/thermistor calibration.md

     M500
     ```
 5. Use the gcode file `bedthermocouple.gcode` to automate the process
-	6. Record the output of octopi terminal when prompe
+	6. Record the output of octopi terminal when prompted along with the temp from the thermocouple
 6. Use M105 to get values
     ```
     ADC B:24.2C->978.31250